hello3world/hello3world/README.md

 </div>

 ## 🧐 About me:
-- 🎯 QA Engineer in Devscribed
+- 🎯 QA Automation Engineer with experience in functional, integration, database and API testing
-- ⚡ I have a passion for automated testing and application testing tools
+- ⚡ Passionate about automated testing, Python, and testing tools like Playwright and Postman
-- 🌱 I'm currently deeply immersed in improving my knowledge of Python and automation tools
+- 🌱 Currently improving my skills in Python, automation frameworks and testing methodologies
-- 📄 Know more about me on the **web CV I developed** [CV](https://hello3world.github.io/CV_QA-engineer/)
+- 📚 Experienced in creating test plans, test cases, and documentation with Jira and Zephyr

 ## My Stack
 ### 🛠 Testing